cbeams/spring-framework-2.5.x/readme.txt

 4. WHERE TO START?

-Documentation can be found in the "docs" directory:
+Documentation can be found in the "docs" directory (depending on distribution zip):
 * the Spring reference documentation
 * the Spring MVC step-by-step tutorial

-Documented sample applications and skeletons can be found in "samples":
+Documented sample applications can be found in "samples" (depending on distribution zip):
 * countries
 * imagedb
 * jpetstore
 * petclinic
-* tiles-example
-* webapp-minimal
-* webapp-typical

-PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, Apache OJB and Oracle TopLink, with HSQLDB and MySQL as target databases.
+PetClinic features alternative DAO implementations and application configurations for JDBC, JPA, Hibernate, Apache OJB and Oracle TopLink, with HSQLDB and MySQL as target databases.
 The default PetClinic configuration is JDBC on HSQL, which also demonstrates Spring's JMX export through exposing the CachingClinic management interface.
 To to be able to build and run the Hibernate and OJB versions, the Spring distribution comes with